Why Sugar is Kryptonite: ADHD Diet Truths

-Following an ADHD diet work?
-Yes, following an ADHD nutrition plan rich in protein and vitamins can help control symptoms of attention deficit.
-But only if you avoid sugar, artifical flavors, and common allergens as well.
+Does an ADHD diet work?
+Yes, following an ADHD nutrition plan rich in protein and vitamins can help control symptoms of attention deficit hyperactivity disorder.
+But only if you avoid sugar, artificial flavors, and common allergens as well.
 Here’s what to eat and what to avoid.

-Deficiencies in certain types of foods can worsen symptoms of attention deficit hyperactivity disorder (ADHD) in children and adults.
-An ADHD diet that ensures you’re getting adequate levels of the right foods optimizes brain function.
+The bad news: Deficiencies in certain types of foods can worsen symptoms of attention deficit hyperactivity disorder (ADHD) in children and adults.
+The good news: An ADHD diet that boasts adequate levels of the right foods actually optimizes brain function.

-Protein.
 Foods rich in protein — lean beef, pork, poultry, fish, eggs, beans, nuts, soy, and low-fat dairy products — can have beneficial effects on ADHD symptoms.
 Protein-rich foods are used by the body to make neurotransmitters, the chemicals released by brain cells to communicate with each other.
-Protein can prevent surges in blood sugar, which increase hyperactivity.
+Protein can prevent surges in blood sugar, which increase hyperactivity and impulsivity.

 “Because the body makes brain-awakening neurotransmitters when you eat protein, start your day with a breakfast that includes it,” says Laura Stevens, M.S., a nutritionist at Purdue University and author of 12 Effective Ways to Help Your ADD/ADHD Child.
 “Don’t stop there.
 Look for ways to slip in lean protein during the day, as well.”